yodra/Tennis-Kata/README.md

 ## Objectives

-The objective is refactor the function `getScore`, this functions is in charge of returns the final match score.
+The objective is to refactor the function `getScore`, this function is in charge of returning the final match score.

 ## Tennis rules

 https://en.wikipedia.org/wiki/Tennis#Scoring

-The score is calculated on the following way:
+The score is calculated in the following way:

 | Player 1 | Player 2 | Score |
 | --------- | --------- | --------- |